Guides

 Use the dart tip as a sight

-Align the tip of the dart with the target you want to hit.
-If you're aiming at treble 20, the dart tip should visually overlap with that segment.
-Think of it like pointing at the target with the dart.
+Line the tip of the dart up with exactly where you want to hit.
+Aiming at treble 20?
+The dart tip should visually overlap with that segment.
+You're essentially pointing at the target with the dart itself.

 3

-Most people have a dominant eye — the one their brain prefers for aiming.
-To find yours: make a small triangle with your hands, hold it at arm's length and look at a small object through the triangle.
-Close one eye at a time — the eye that keeps the object in the triangle is your dominant eye.
+Most people have one eye their brain prefers for aiming.
+Quick test: make a small triangle with your hands at arm's length, look at a small object through the triangle, then close one eye at a time.
+The eye that keeps the object in the triangle is your dominant eye.
+Line the dart up with that eye.

 4

-Don't aim at "the 20 area" — aim at a specific wire or specific spot within the treble 20.
-The smaller and more precise your target, the more accurate your throw will be.
-Professionals don't aim at segments — they aim at tiny points within segments.
+Don't aim at "the 20 area."
+That's too vague.
+Aim at a specific wire, a specific mark, a tiny spot within the treble 20.
+The smaller your target, the more focused your throw becomes.
+Pros don't aim at segments — they aim at specific points within segments.

 👁️